alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 ## Where does the magic happen?

-In order to stream the same data from the main Kinesis Stream to the other two, we will need a SQL query that runs on real-time data and filters it based on the transaction amount.
+In order to stream your records from the main Kinesis Stream to the other two, we will need a SQL query that runs on real-time data and filters/groups it based on the transaction amount.

 Also, Kinesis Analytics will need to know the exact data model of the input stream.
 I have defined it in [this file](./kinesis-analytics/input-schema.json), but you can easily change the records schema and then invoke the **DiscoverInputSchema API** to generate the exact mapping required by Kinesis Analytics.